Print

 When operators (1, 5 and 6) are feeding their signal into other ones under them they’re called Modulators -you don’t hear their direct sound-, while operators at the bottommost (2, 3 and 4) are Carriers.
 Carriers send their signal directly to the output, so changing their volume will effectively change your sound’s volume, but doing the same thing on a modulator with modify the harmonic content of the sound, since they’re modulating the carriers.
 This is where the power of FM synthesis resides.
 Coupled with envelope generators, harmonic content that changes over time is easily achieved.

-There may be several modulators for one carrier, in this case their output is simply summed before the modulation happens (additive synthesis).
+There may be several modulators for one carrier, in this case their output is simply summed before the modulation happens (5, 2 and 4 are mixed together, then the result is used to modulate 1).

 Or there may be a modulator modulating several carriers, in that case its output is simply sent to each carrier.
-(5 feeding into 2 and 3, 6 feeding into 3 and 4)
+(1 feeding into 4 and 5)

 The quickest way to learn FM synthesis is by looking at existing sounds.
 Go into Voice mode, then press “Edit” on different voices to see how they work.
 Try modifying them to see how the tone is affected.
 You can try anything without worrying breaking something provided you don’t press Save.
 Simply press Recall or restart the unit to get it back to its original state.